ryan4yin/nixos-and-flakes-book/docs/en/other-usage-of-flakes/module-system.md

   boot.
 - Host A should change the Docker storage driver to `btrfs` while keeping other settings the same.
-- Hosts B and C, located in China, need to set a domestic mirror in Docker configuration.
+- Hosts B, located in China, need to set a domestic mirror in Docker configuration.
 - Host C, located in the United States, has no special requirements.
 - Host D, a desktop machine, needs to set an HTTP proxy to accelerate Docker downloads.